Soccer-Wales captain Bale announces end of playing career

-Jan 9 (Reuters) - Wales and Los Angeles FC winger Gareth Bale said on Monday he had decided to end his playing career at the age of 33.
+Jan 9 (Reuters) - Wales and Los Angeles FC winger Gareth Bale said on Monday he had decided to end his playing career at the age of 33, having reached exceptional milestones in both club and international football.

 Bale played a Wales record of 111 games for his country and was a five-time Champions League winner with Real Madrid.
 He helped the Welsh reach the 2016 and 2020 Euros before leading them in their first World Cup since 1958 at Qatar 2022.